DUNE-DAQ/daq-release/docs/development_workflow_gitflow.md

    * comment on the commits in the PR;
    * request changes;
    * approve pull requests and merge to `develop`;
-   * delete the pull request branch once it's merged (optional), and close the linked issue.
+   * delete the pull request branch once it's merged (enabled by GitHub by default), and close the linked issue (automatically done by GitHub for the linked issues).

 💡 If the targeted branch of the pull request has advanced, please do the following to bring the feature branch in sync before merging the PR:
 1. Switch to the targeted branch, and do a `git pull` to make sure it stays in sync with the remote;